Veritatis gaudium: Structure

-The first part ("common norms") deals with the nature and purpose of ecclesiastical universities and faculties.
+The first part (on "common norms") deals with the nature and purpose of ecclesiastical universities and faculties.
 The second part ("special norms") deals with specific norms regarding faculties of theology, canon law, and philosophy.

 Innovations

 The document makes provision for "distance learning", something which had not existed at the time of Sapientia christiana.
 The document also makes provision for refugees and migrants for whom production of the requisite academic verifications would be impossible.